ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management.md

 #### Adding a device management feature to your application

-1. Add this library to your Mbed OS project:
+1. Add Pelion Client to your Mbed OS project:

    ```
    $ mbed add https://github.com/ARMmbed/simple-mbed-cloud-client